captainminh1999/record-deduplication/README.md

 python -m src.model
 ```

 This assumes that `features.csv` (from the previous step) and `labels.csv` are present in the `data/outputs` directory.
-The script will load the features, read the labels, train the `LogisticRegression` model, and then produce scores for all pairs. **If `labels.csv` is missing, the script will print a message explaining that model training requires labeled data and exit with an error.** In practice, providing at least some labels greatly improves accuracy.
+The script will load the features and labels, train the `LogisticRegression` model, and then produce scores for all pairs.
+If `labels.csv` is missing, it will automatically generate heuristic labels and train in unsupervised mode instead.
+Providing real labels is still preferred when possible.

 **Output:** After running, you should see: